DeanLemans/deanlemans.github.io/content/site maps/Path of Dean.md

+---
+publish: false
+---

 **current plan for life**

 > [!info] This will never be finished | There is no perfection

-current education: Game Developer(what kind of game dev?)
+current education: ~~Software Developer~~ Hovenier
-current job: Freelance gardener(want to be more)
+current job: Freelance gardener (freelancer) and Hovenier worker

 **what are the foreseeable plans?**
 making a game in free-time to make better use of my time.